clalancette/pycdlib/docs/example-creating-udf-iso.md

 iso.add_fp(BytesIO(foostr), len(foostr), '/FOO.;1', udf_path='/foo')
 ```

 As in earlier examples, create a new file on the ISO from a string.
 Because this is a UDF ISO, we have to provide the `udf_path` argument to [add_fp](pycdlib-api.html#PyCdlib-add_fp) as well.
-Like Joliet, UDF is a completely different namespace from the original ISO9660 structure, and so the argument to be passed here must be an absolute path, not a name.
+Like Joliet, UDF is a completely different context from the original ISO9660 structure, and so the argument to be passed here must be an absolute path, not a name.
 Because of this, the UDF file can be on a completely different part of the directory structure, or be omitted completely (in which case the file will only show up on the ISO9660 portion of the ISO).

 ```
 iso.add_directory('/DIR1', udf_path='/dir1')